JakeWharton/ActionBarSherlock/README.md

     project's build path (commonly the `libs/` directory).
  2. If you're using the [Eclipse Development Environment][6] with the [ADT plugin][7] version 0.9.7 or greater you can include this as a library project.
-Create a new Android project in Eclipse using the repository folder as the existing source.
+Create a new Android project in Eclipse using the `library/` folder as the existing source.
 Then, in your project properties, add the created project under the 'Libraries' section of the 'Android' category.
  3. If you use maven to build you Android project, you can simply add a